Would you like fries with that? That’s definitely a rhetorical question in Southern Idaho, a.k.a. ‘A Slice of Potato Heaven.’

 Plus, the state’s growing season of warm days and cool nights help produce top-notch tubers, and Idaho Russet potatoes are associated with crispier, fuller french fries that shrink less and absorb less oil, according to the Idaho Potato Commission.

 Of course, the economic impact of the region’s famed root vegetable is no small potato.

-Lamb Weston is one of the largest employers in Twin Falls, with more than 600 employees, according to Snyder.
-The company has a close relationship with farmers who grow potatoes on almost 40,000 acres in the Twin Falls area.
-More than 1 million tons of potatoes are processed into french fries and other potato products at the plant each year, then distributed to grocery retailers and fast food restaurants throughout the country.
+According to Snyder, Lamb Weston is one of the largest employers in Twin Falls, with more than 600 employees.
+In addition, the company has a close relationship with farmers who grow potatoes on almost 40,000 acres in the Twin Falls area.
+More than 1 million tons of potatoes are processed into french fries and other potato products at the plant each year, then distributed to grocery retailers and fast-food restaurants throughout the country.

 McCain Foods, a frozen potato supplier that makes delicious fries and other snacks, also has had a significant impact on the region with its recent $200 million expansion into Burley.
 The company employs more than 700 people at the facility, and hundreds more when you consider growers and farmers, says spokeswoman Tarah Arnold.

 The perfect McCain fry, she says, is golden brown with a “crispy exterior and a delicious, fluffy interior.”